Media portrayal of LGBTQ people: Media representations of non-binary people

 There are currently very few representations of non-binary people or characters in the media.
 Most of the non-binary representation happens in communities made by and for people who are non-binary, and contain largely self-made content.

 One of the first prominent instances of a non-binary person being represented in popular media was the 2014 short film Break Free, created by Ruby Rose.
 As of 2023, the video had garnered over 54 million views.

 Another very significant representation of a non-binary individual was Raine Whispers in Disney's The Owl House.
-They first appeared in an episode called Eda's Requiem, aired on July 24, 2021, and remained a core member of the cast until the show was cancelled at its 3rd Season.
-They are important because they were the first non-binary character in Disney, (and in general children's) media and remained an important and powerful figure throughout the rest of the show's runtime.
+They first appeared in an episode called Eda's Requiem, aired on July 24, 2021, and remained a core member of the cast until the show was cancelled at its third season.
+They were the first non-binary character in Disney, (and in general children's) media and remained an important and powerful figure throughout the rest of the show.

-As there has been little attention paid to representing non-binary gendered individuals in the media, there has also been little attention focused on recognizing or addressing that absence.
+Just there has been little attention paid to representing non-binary gendered individuals in the media, there has also been little attention focused on recognizing or addressing that absence.